Enable product configuration signals in the Connect web library

 element.addEventListener("click", () => {

-// Set configuration type
+// Set the configuration type for this interaction

 signal.configurationType = productConfiguration.type;

-// Optional: display signal in console
+// Optional: Log signal for debugging

-console.log("productConfiguration signal: " + JSON.stringify(signal, undefined, 2));
+console.log("productConfiguration signal:", JSON.stringify(signal, undefined, 2));

 // Send signal to Acoustic